Antiquities of the Jews: Manuscripts

 The earliest Greek manuscript of Books 11–20 of the Antiquities dates from the eleventh century, the Ambrosianus 370 (F 128); preserved in the Biblioteca Ambrosiana in Milan.
 However, the manuscript tradition is complex and many manuscripts are incomplete.

 The works of Josephus Flavius were popular in late antiquity.
 Then appeared the translation of "Antiquities of the Jews" into Latin.
 It is attributed to either Jerome or his contemporary Tyrannius Rufinus.
-In medieval Europe, "Antiquities of the Jews" circulated widely, mainly in Latin translation.
+In medieval Europe, "Antiquities of the Jews" circulated widely, mainly in Latin translation (e.g Antiquities of the Jews from 1466 in the National Library of Poland).

 This work of Joseph Flavius was translated into Old Bulgarian at the Preslav Literary School in the beginning of the 10th century during the time of Simeon the Great.

 In the 9th–10th centuries, the so-called "Josippon", written in Hebrew, appeared in Italy.
-It described the events of world and Jewish history from the time of the construction of the Tower of Babel to the capture of Jerusalem by the Romans in 70 AD.
+It described the events of world and Jewish history from the time of the construction of the Tower of Babel to the capture of Jerusalem by the Romans in 70 CE.
 Essentially, this chronicle was an abbreviated translation of Jewish Antiquities and The Jewish War, but Joseph ben Gorion was named the author.
 Josippon gained no less popularity than Antiquities of the Jews.
 With the advent of printing, it was published even before this major work of Josephus Flavius in 1476.

 Translations

 In 1602, Thomas Lodge published an English translation of both the Antiquities and the Wars.
 This volume amounted to over 800 pages.

 The first printed edition of Antiquities of the Jews in Greek appeared in 1544.
-Other publications followed—1611 and 1634 (Cologne), 1687 (Oxford), 1691 (Leipzig), 1700 (Oxford), 1726 (Leiden), and so on.
-Already in the 15th–16th centuries, Jewish Antiquities was translated into French, Italian, German and Spanish.
+Other publications followed—1553 (Antwerp), 1611 and 1634 (Cologne), 1687 (Oxford), 1691 (Leipzig), 1700 (Oxford), 1726 (Leiden), and so on.
+Already in the 15th–16th centuries, Jewish Antiquities was translated into Dutch, French, Italian, German and Spanish.
 The book was published both in modern languages and in Latin.
 The first Russian translation of Jewish Antiquities appeared in 1781.
-First Italian translation dates to 1549 in Venice.
+The first Italian translation dates to 1549 in Venice.

 One of the best known translations of this work was provided by William Whiston in 1737, which has been in print continuously since then.
 The Loeb Classical Library published a 1926 translation by Henry St. John Thackeray and Ralph Marcus, normally preferred academically.
-A cross-reference apparatus for the Works of Josephus and the Biblical canon also exists.
+A cross-reference apparatus for the works of Josephus and the Biblical canon also exists.